On Your Side Throughout Your Legal Journey

 Facing Down False Accusations of Child Pornography?
 Do This First.

-Ever get a knock on your door at the crack of dawn?
+Have you gotten a knock on your door at the crack of dawn?
 It’s rarely a good thing.
-It’s even worse if, as soon as you open the door, the police shove a warrant into your face with… are those child pornography charges?
+It’s even worse if – as soon as you open the door – the police shove a warrant into your face with…wait, are those child pornography charges?

-Are you suddenly staring down the barrel of a child pornography accusation?
-Then you should absolutely read this article first to find out:
+Are you or a loved one suddenly staring down the barrel of a child pornography accusation?
+Then you should definitely read this article to learn:

-• What happened before law enforcement served the warrant and informed you of the child porn investigation;
+• What happened before law enforcement served the warrant and informed you of the child pornography investigation;

-• The absolute first thing you should do if ever accused of child pornography-related charges (Spoiler: Fifth Amendment); and
+• The very first thing you should do if ever accused of child pornography-related charges (Spoiler: it involves the Fifth Amendment); and

 • How you can win the rigged “game” and keep your life as you know it.

-How False Accusations of Child Pornography Can Occur
+How Do False Allegations of Child Pornography Occur?

 Look, mistakes happen.
-People take online risks they shouldn’t, visit shady websites, and may even download the latest season of “The Great British Baking Show” without – gasp! – paying for their buddy’s Netflix subscription.
+People take risks online that they shouldn’t, visiting shady websites, and maybe even downloading the latest season of “The Great British Baking Show” without – gasp! – paying for their buddy’s Netflix subscription.

-Does that mistake mean someone should be convicted on child pornography charges?
-Absolutely not, but those accusations can happen far too quickly for anyone’s comfort.
+Does an honest mistake mean that someone should be accused (or even worse, convicted) of child pornography charges?
+Absolutely not, but those accusations can be made far too quickly for anyone’s comfort.

-See, the police are not allowed to search someone’s property without permission unless they have permission – a search warrant – issued by a judge.
+See, the police are not allowed to search someone’s property unless they’re given explicit permission to do so by a judge via a search warrant.

-If they came knocking on your door waving their official warrant, then the prosecutor’s office and other law enforcement must have shown enough “evidence” to a Maryland judge to give them reasonable belief something illegal was going on.
+If they came knocking on your door waving an official warrant, that means that the prosecutor’s office and other law enforcement must have shown enough “evidence” to a Maryland judge to give them reasonable belief something illegal was going on.

-So then, where did they get that evidence?
-Especially if you know you did nothing wrong – or at least not that wrong.
+So, where did they get that evidence?
+This question can be especially troubling if you know you did nothing wrong – or at least not “that” wrong.

-As it turns out, law enforcement has entire teams and software programs dedicated to trolling the internet for possible child porn distribution networks.
+As it turns out, law enforcement agencies have entire teams and software programs dedicated to scanning the internet for possible child porn distribution networks.

-One false click, and your device’s IP address may be the latest suspect caught in their electronic drag net.
+One false click on your part, and your IP address (the unique label that identifies your device on an online network) may make you the latest suspect caught in their electronic drag net.

 A Note on Statute of Limitations for Child Pornography-Related Charges

-Even if the incident or activity happened months and months ago, law enforcement can wait until their “case” against you is strong enough to get that warrant, attributing other possibly unrelated activity with the original.
+Even if the incident or activity that triggered a child pornography investigation occurred months ago, law enforcement can wait to inform you of the allegations until their “case” against you is strong enough to obtain a search warrant and/or formally charge you, attributing other (possibly unrelated) activity with the original.

-As for possible federal charges, which can be levied if the alleged material crossed state lines – like over the internet – federal statute generally offers five years in which charges can be filed for felony-level crimes.
+As for possible federal charges, which can be levied if the alleged material crossed state lines (e.g.: over the internet), federal statutes generally offer five years in which charges can be filed for felony-level crimes.

 However, if prosecutors file their charges as specifically offenses against children – literally any charges “involving the sexual or physical abuse, or kidnapping, or a child under the age of 18 years” – then they can file charges against you at any time for the life of the child or ten years from the alleged crime, whichever is longer.

-What Should You Do If Facing Child Porn Accusations?
+What Should You Do If Facing Accusations Related to Child Pornography?

 Play the Game.

-The outcome of this game will take months – years – and will influence the rest of your life.
+The outcome of this game will take months – years, even – and will influence the rest of your life.

 Therefore, the first thing you need to do is to start playing their legal game as soon as they invite themselves into your home with a warrant.